Thank you for your interest in the Olathe Community Center (OCC). Below you will find the most frequently asked questions about the OCC.

 My family has more than 5, how did the City determine the family membership definition?

-When determining the membership options for the community center staff looked at our market research.
-The research defined the average family in Olathe to be 4.5 individuals to meet with this average the family was then defined as 5.
-In order to meet the needs of our community the memberships are designed to add additional children for $15 per month/per child (a 65% discount over the individual membership price).
+When determining the membership options for the OCC, staff looked at our market research.
+The research defined the average family in Olathe to be 4.5 individuals.
+To meet with this average, the family was then defined as 5.
+In order to meet the needs of our community, the memberships are designed to add additional children for $15 per month/per child (a 65% discount over the individual membership price).
 Members under the age of 2 are not required to hold a membership.

 Are there other options besides membership to access the Center?

-Yes, in order to help meet the needs of all users the center will have daily pass options and punch pass options available.
+Yes - in order to help meet the needs of all users, the OCC has daily pass options and punch pass options available.

 Can I rent space?

-Yes, the flexible design of the Center allows for group and private rentals.
-The Community Center is a great place to host birthday parties, weddings and community and business meetings to list just a few.
+Yes, the flexible design of the OCC allows for group and private rentals.
+The OCC is a great place to host birthday parties, weddings and community and business meetings to list just a few.
 See Event Rental FAQS

-How many full-time and seasonal staff are employed at the Center?
+How many full-time and seasonal staff are employed at the OCC?

 The Parks and Recreation Department hired 13 full-time staff members.
 Seasonal and part-time staff ranges from 14-18 people.

-How do I apply for a job at the community Center?
+How do I apply for a job at the OCC?